vladboj/conical-frustum-volume/README.md

 # Conical-Frustum Height Calculator

-**The Volume to Height Converter is a simple Python script designed for personal use.
-It computes the height corresponding to a specified volume based on user inputs.**
+**The Elliptical Frustum Height Calculator is a Python-based tool designed to determine the height of containers shaped like elliptical frustums.
+By inputting parameters such as major and minor radii of the top and bottom ellipses, along with the desired volume, the calculator computes the height of the frustum efficiently.**

 ## Usage